Amagat's law

 Amagat's law or the law of partial volumes describes the behaviour and properties of mixtures of ideal (as well as some cases of non-ideal) gases.
 It is of use in chemistry and thermodynamics.
 It is named after Émile Amagat.
+Intuitively, it states that the volume of a mixture of ideal gases is the sum of the volumes of each component ideal gas in pure form.

 Overview

 Amagat's law states that the extensive volume V = Nv of a gas mixture is equal to the sum of volumes V_{i} of the K component gases, if the temperature T and the pressure p remain the same: